-Things to Do in Shrewsbury, Shropshire-

 2 | Visit Shrewsbury Market Hall

 Shrewsbury Market Hall is easy to find, too!
 Just look for the massive clock tower with the classic 1960s architecture.
 It’s inside that building!
-Shrewsbury Market Hall also has a snazzy website, which will also give you more information about the place.
+Shrewsbury Market Hall also has a snazzy website, giving you more information about the place.

 Address: Shrewsbury Market Hall, Claremont St, Shrewsbury, SY1 1HQ